Skip to main content

 Managing Geometry Components

 To manage components within a GeometryDefinition several methods are provided.
-Below we assume an existing geometry definition named geo_def, see see Create Room for further details, or refer to Example below.
+Below we assume an existing geometry definition named geo_def, see see Create Room for further details, or refer to the full example below.

 add_geometry_component